Getting Started#

 while not terminated and not truncated:

-# Compute a single action, given the current observation
+# Compute an action given the current observation

 action_logits = rl_module.forward_inference(